 - Diethyl ether is used as an anesthetic in hospitals.
 Anesthetics help in making people go to sleep or become unconscious during surgery.

 - The discovery of ether allowed physicians to use more refined techniques of surgery and medications.
 They got a better idea of human physiology.

 - But due to the flammable nature of ether, it has now been replaced with safer alternatives.
 Since diethyl ether can be used as an anesthetic, it is an appealing recreational drug.

 - It is basically a controlled substance and can be inhaled by the users to induce euphoria and sedation.
 But overdose of diethyl ether can cause respiratory paralysis and also result in death.

-This article gives a brief idea on the uses of ethers, for further details on this topic install Byju’s the learning app.
+This article gives a brief idea of the uses of ethers, for further details on this topic install Byju’s learning app.